-- Kingspan Technical Project Manager Ivor Meredith, in a May 2008 internal company email a note that "I'm spinning so much I'm dizzy!!!"
+- Kingspan Technical Project Manager Ivor Meredith, in a May 2008 internal company email

+Gwyn Davies of the email he sends to Offsite, with a note that "I'm spinning so much I'm dizzy!!!"

 In May 2008, Meredith emailed Heath about a concern raised by the façade engineering consulting company Wintech that the results of the BS 8414-1 test (the large scale test for masonry structures) provided by Kingspan was not relevant to Wintech's steel-framed high rise project, which required a different test (BS 8414-2).
 Meredith says that: